joudialiya/alx-system_engeneering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly		: Display the contents of the working dir in a long forme [the hidden ones also] with informations in  numeric format
 6-firstdirectory		: Create a my_first_directory dir in /tmpi
-7-movethatfile			: Move a file called "betty" from /tmp to /tmp/my_first_directory
+7-movethatfile			: Move a file called "betty" from /tmp to /tmp/my_first_directory 8-firstdelete			: Delete the betty file in /tmp/my_first_directory